One Day in a City Itinerary: Amsterdam, the Netherlands

 Dedicate Some of Your Day to Wandering the Amsterdam Canals

 Time to relax a bit.
 One of my favorites thing to do in Amsterdam is totally free!
 To wander.
-Yeah, just wander along the Canal Ring, which also is a UNESCO Heritage Site, by the way.
+Yeah, just wander along the Canal Ring, a UNESCO Heritage Site, by the way.
 Stroll and appreciate the view of the sweet crooked houses and plenty of houseboats along the way.
 The Canal Ring includes the following canals: the Singel, Herengracht, Keizersgracht, and Prinsengracht.

 Head to one of the liveliest squares in the city, the Museum Square!
 If you’re hungry, grab a bite at one of the “automatic” machines for food located in the square.
 The Febo chain is fairly famous in the Netherlands and you can just put your coins into it, open the little door and take your snack.
 As simple and fast as that.

 So, back to the itinerary!
 You’ll find four excellent museums in this square and I’m sure one of them will please you.

-One Day Tip: I suggest you choose one of them only since you only have one day in Amsterdam and that will give you more time to explore other parts of the city.
+One Day Tip: I suggest you choose just one museum since you only have a day in Amsterdam and that will give you more time to explore other parts of the city.

 Here are some additional tips about each of the four museums to help you decide which one to visit.

 Van Gogh Museum